primeqa/primeqa/examples/mrc/README.md

 Some hyperparameters (e.g. fp16, batch size, gradient accumulation steps) may need to be changed depending on your hardware configuration.

-The dataset name and config are currently omitted as only TyDi is supported at the moment.

 ### Task Arguments